bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 -------------------------------------

 Pointers always contain an address, but cpp2v pointer values need not.
-In our last example, `x` might live in a registry or be removed altogether by optimizations.
+In our last example, `x` might live in a register or be removed altogether by optimizations.
 But since cpp2v pointer values need not have an address, we can reason about `x_ptr` uniformly, irrespective of optimizations.